 IERG filed its final comments on July 15, 2011.
-IERG encourages the Board to finalize the proposed amendments as expeditiously as possible.
+IERG encouraged the Board to finalize the proposed amendments as expeditiously as possible.
 PC3 at 1.
-IERG states that any relief from the economic impact and potential liability stemming from the "now unnecessary Illinois NOx RACT rules" requires that the compliance dates in the rule be extended and that the extension be effective immediately.
+IERG stated that any relief from the economic impact and potential liability stemming from the "now unnecessary Illinois NO_x RACT rules" required that the compliance dates in the rule be extended and that the extension be effective immediately.
 Id.

-IERG believes the Agency to be "cognizant that future Board rulemakings will be required to satisfy any future NOx RACT requirement that may flow from future ozone or particulate matter [NAAQS]" and intends to work with the Agency again "to ensure that those rules satisfy the federal requirements while being both economically and technologically reasonable."
+IERG believed the Agency to be "cognizant that future Board rulemakings will be required to satisfy any future NO_x RACT requirement that may flow from future ozone or particulate matter [NAAQS]" and intended to work with the Agency again "to ensure that those rules satisfy the federal requirements while being both economically and technologically reasonable."
 Id. at 1-2.

-IERG requests that the Board grants ExxonMobil's request by extending ExxonMobil's compliance date beyond that proposed by the Agency.
+IERG requested that the Board grants ExxonMobil's request by extending ExxonMobil's compliance date beyond that proposed by the Agency.
 Id. at 2.
-Alternatively, if the Board requires additional information or time to consider ExxonMobil's request, IERG suggests that the Board addresses ExxonMobil's request in ExxonMobil's pending variance proceeding before the Board, rather than delay this matter any further.
+Alternatively, if the Board required additional information or time to consider ExxonMobil's request, IERG suggested that the Board address ExxonMobil's request in ExxonMobil's pending variance proceeding before the Board, rather than delay this matter any further.
 Id.